hyliush/deep-time-series/README.md

 # Deep Learning for Time Series forecasting
 ![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg?style=plastic) ![PyTorch 1.2](https://img.shields.io/badge/PyTorch%20-%23EE4C2C.svg?style=plastic) ![cuDNN 7.3.1](https://img.shields.io/badge/cudnn-7.3.1-green.svg?style=plastic) ![License CC BY-NC-SA](https://img.shields.io/badge/license-CC_BY--NC--SA--green.svg?style=plastic)

-This repo mainly focuses on the progress of time series forecasting using deep learning.
+&ensp; This repo mainly focuses on the progress of time series forecasting using deep learning.
 It was originally [a collection of models](#models-currently-supported) (transformers, attention models, GRUs) that I used in financial market forecasting, which has been organized into a unified framework for easier use.

-For beginners, we recommend you read this [paper](https://arxiv.org/abs/2004.13408) or [the brief introduction](/What%20you%20need%20know%20before%20starting%20the%20project.pdf) we provided to learn about time series forecasting.
+&ensp; For beginners, we recommend you read this [paper](https://arxiv.org/abs/2004.13408) or [the brief introduction](/What%20you%20need%20know%20before%20starting%20the%20project.pdf) we provided to learn about time series forecasting.

 ## Requirements